On weighted singular vectors for multiple weights: Introduction

-Our first result extends the main theorem in \cite{KMW}, showing that any submanifold of dimension at least 2 in $\R^d$ conatins uncountably many totally irrational $W$-singular vectors for any closed set of proper weights $W$.
-A weight $w$ is called a \emph{proper weight} it it belongs to $(0,1)^d$.
+Our first result extends the main theorem in \cite{KMW}, showing that any submanifold of dimension at least 2 in $\R^d$ conatins uncountably many totally irrational $w$-singular vectors for any proper weight $w$.
 In \cite{KW}, $w$-singular vectors were defined for any proper weight $w$.
-The next result extends their notion as follows.
+The next result shows even intersection of all proper weights contains uncountable many totally irrational vector.
 Note that the only $(0,1)^d$-singular vectors are the rational ones (see Remark \ref{remark:(0,1) singular}), implying that a stronger result does not hold.

-\begin{theorem} Suppose $\mathcal{M}$ is a connected real analytic submanifold in $\R^n$ that is not contained inside any rational affine hyperplane, and $\dim(\mathcal{M})\geq 2.$ Then there are uncountably many vectors $x\in\mathcal{M}$ that do not lie on a rational hyperplane of $\R^n$ and are $w$-singular for any $w\in(0,1)^n$. \end{theorem} \begin{remark} While uploading this work, we saw a current preprint \cite{KMWW} by Kleinbock, Moshchevitin, Warren and Weiss who considered singular vectors with multiple weights in the case of matrices and submanifolds of matrices. \end{remark}
+\begin{theorem} Suppose $\mathcal{M}$ is a connected real analytic submanifold in $\R^n$ that is not contained inside any rational affine hyperplane, and $\dim(\mathcal{M})\geq 2.$ Then there are uncountably many vectors $x\in\mathcal{M}$ that do not lie on a rational hyperplane of $\R^n$ and are $w$-singular for any $w\in(0,1)^n$. \end{theorem}

+While uploading this work, we saw a current preprint \cite{KMWW} by Kleinbock, Moshchevitin, Warren and Weiss who considered singular vectors with multiple weights in the case of matrices and submanifolds of matrices.
+In \cite[Theorem 4.6]{KMWW} authors consider the above theorem in more general set-up of matrices and general approximating function.